-Hammurabi’s Code has 282 laws which are divided into different categories.
-These laws were written in cuneiform script on a seven-foot-tall stele (an upright pillar).
-Hammurabi code is the oldest known written legal Code.
-The laws carved into stone tablets, originally written in Akkadian, were later translated into the Sumerian language.
+Hammurabi’s 282 laws are divided into different categories.
+They wrote the laws in cuneiform script on a seven-foot-tall stele (an upright pillar).
+The laws were originally written in Akkadian and later translated into the Sumerian language.
 Hammurabi’s Code was effective because it was based on justice and fairness for all people, even the poor and powerless.
-These laws were written on a basalt stele or large stone slab with an inscription.
-This means it was very durable and could last for thousands of years without being destroyed or damaged by natural forces like fire or water damage like paper documents or books.
+Because the laws were engraved on a large stone slab, they were very durable and could last for thousands of years without being destroyed or damaged by natural forces like fire or water damage like paper documents or books.
 Various replicas of the Hammurabi code have been formulated to this day.

-108th Hammurabi code: If a seller of wine does not give grain to the owner of the wine but instead collects grain by weight, or if the seller of wine makes their measurements smaller than those agreed upon, then they will be held liable for their actions and be sentenced to death by drowning.
+- 108th Hammurabi code: If a seller of wine does not give grain to the owner of the wine but instead collects grain by weight, or if the seller of wine makes their measurements smaller than those agreed upon, then they will be held liable for their actions and be sentenced to death by drowning.

-Other laws in the Hammurabi code
+Other Laws in the Hammurabi Code

 If a man gave his neighbor silver and gold, he could not take it back (Law 1).
-If a man put out another man’s eye, his eye would be put out (Law 24).
+When a man puts out another man’s eye, his eye would be put out (Law 24).
 If a wife left her husband because he was too poor, she had to return all property divided during the marriage (Law 41).

 Punishments in the Hammurabi code